jasonmacduffie/Nephelai/README.md

       <td>World Bearer</td>
       <td>Female</td>
       <td>Endurance, Pain</td>
       <td>Dreze's sphere is called the Crucible of Tears.
 It is a land of barren, wind-swept hills dotted with crumbling ruins.
 Tremendous chains stretch across the land, intended to hold beings of a size beyond mortal comprehension.
-Her power is called upon by those in bondage.</td>
+Her power is called upon by those in bondage.
+Dreze's cults are called the Tofflads.
+They are pugilists who engage in bloodsport as a form of devotion.
+Those who seek her blessing of endurance are transformed into Pertinaxes, which grants the petitioner strength to perform a single task.</td>
     </tr>
     <tr>
       <td>Omuzast</td>